Typhoon Haiyan: Celebrities, companies, and NGOs

 Celebrities such as David and Victoria Beckham, Stephen Colbert, Kim Kardashian, David Guetta, and The X Factor contributed to the fundraising.
 On November 26, iTunes released a compilation album entitled Songs for the Philippines featuring different artists, including Katy Perry, Madonna, Bob Dylan, and The Beatles.
 All proceeds will go to the Philippine Red Cross.
 OneRepublic donated $100,000 on November 30, 2013.
 Other celebrities that offered their support included Linkin Park, The Offspring, Alicia Keys, and Justin Bieber.
 To promote 20th Century Fox's upcoming film The Secret Life of Walter Mitty, the studio hired YouTube personality & filmmaker Casey Neistat to make a promotional video based on the theme, "live your dreams", but Neistat suggested instead to spend the budget on bringing disaster relief to the Philippines.
 Fox agreed and gave him a budget of $25,000 to fund his relief plans, and personally visited Tacloban to aid donation efforts there.
 On the day of his death, actor Paul Walker attended a charity event for his organization, Reach Out Worldwide, for the victims of the typhoon that was held right before his accident.

 On March 11, 2014, a benefit concert called The Pinoy Relief Benefit Concert was held at Madison Square Garden in New York, City.
 Jennifer Hudson, Pentatonix, A Great Big World, Plain White T's, Jessica Sanchez, Charice, and REO Brothers performed.
 Special guests also included Dr. Oz, Dante Basco, Bobby Lopez, Kristen Anderson-Lopez and Apl.de.ap.
 100% of proceeds raised directly went to the Typhoon Haiyan survivors.
 Pinoy Relief was created to help survivors and focus on three specific areas: restoring livelihoods, building classrooms and providing shelter in partnership with local NGOs, Habitat for Humanity Philippines and Operation Blessing Philippines.

-On March 13, 2016, former United States of America vice president Al Gore, visited Tacloban and delivered his speech in front of the survivors of Haiyan.
+On March 13, 2016, former US vice president Al Gore, visited Tacloban and delivered his speech in front of the survivors of Haiyan.
 He also visited the MV Eva Jocelyn, a cargo ship forced inland during the typhoon and now converted into a memorial park.